Statue of Liberty Diversity/Multicultural Resources See also:

 Remarkable Legacies of American Women - A collection of resources on American women's history.
 Includes resources for educators and links to additional resources and information (National Park Service).

 Women's History Links - Selected links to women's history websites.
+See also BIOGRAPHY: Women in American History and subsequent links.
 (South Plainfield Public Library)

 DISCLAIMER